A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

-In addition, medical image analysis is also an important application.
-For example, \cite{Folmsbee2018Active} explore the use of AL rather than random learning to train convolutional neural networks for tissue (e.g., stroma, lymphocytes, tumor, mucosa, keratin pearls, blood, and background/adipose) classification tasks. \cite{Budd2019Survey} conducted a comprehensive review of DAL-related methods in the field of medical image analysis.
-As discussed above, since the annotation of medical images requires strong professional knowledge, it is usually both very difficult and very expensive to find well-trained experts willing to perform annotation.
+Medical image analysis is also an important application.
+For example, \cite{Folmsbee2018Active} explores the use of AL rather than random learning to train convolutional neural networks for tissue (e.g., stroma, lymphocytes, tumor, mucosa, keratin pearls, blood, and background/adipose) classification tasks. \cite{Budd2019Survey} conducted a comprehensive review of DeepAL-related methods in the field of medical image analysis.
+As discussed above, since the annotation of medical images requires strong professional knowledge, it is usually both very difficult and very expensive to find well-trained experts willing to perform annotations.
 In addition, DL has achieved impressive performance on various image feature tasks.
-Therefore, a large number of works continue to focus on combining DL and AL in order to apply DAL to the field of medical image analysis \cite{Du2018Breast, Sayantan2018Classification, Chen2018Cost, Smailagic2018MedAL, Kwolek2019Breast, Scandalea2019Deep, Smailagic2019O, Sadafi2019Multiclass}.
-The DAL method is also used to classify in situ plankton \cite{Bochinski2018Deep}, and perform the automatic counting of cells \cite{Alahmari2019Automatic}.
+Therefore, a large number of works continue to focus on combining DL and AL in order to apply DeepAL to the field of medical image analysis \cite{Du2018Breast, Sayantan2018Classification, Chen2018Cost, Smailagic2018MedAL, Kwolek2019Breast, Scandalea2019Deep, Smailagic2019O, Sadafi2019Multiclass}.
+The DeepAL method is also used to classify in situ plankton \cite{Bochinski2018Deep} and perform the automatic counting of cells \cite{Alahmari2019Automatic}.

-In addition, DAL also has a wide range of applications in our daily life.
-For example, \cite{Stark2015Captcha} proposed an AL algorithm that uses CNN for verification code recognition.
+In addition, DeepAL also has a wide range of applications in our daily life.
+For example, \cite{Stark2015Captcha} proposes an AL algorithm that uses CNN for verification code recognition.
 It can use the ability to obtain labeled data for free to avoid human intervention and greatly improve the recognition accuracy when less labeled data is used.
-HDAL \cite{Li2017Face} combines the excellent feature extraction capabilities of deep convolutional neural networks (CNN) and the ability to save on AL labeling costs to design a heuristic deep active learning framework for face recognition tasks.
+HDAL \cite{Li2017Face} combines the excellent feature extraction capabilities of deep CNN and the ability to save on AL labeling costs to design a heuristic deep active learning framework for face recognition tasks.